Answers to Your Questions

 Yes!
 Volunteers are the heart and soul of our efforts.
 Take a look at the volunteer opportunities and submit an application.

 Things of My Very Own, Inc. is a referral-based agency.
-Non-emergency referrals are accepted on Mondays, Wednesdays, and Fridays from 9am-noon by partnering agencies.*
+Non-emergency referrals are accepted from partnering agencies on Mondays, Wednesdays, Fridays, and Saturdays from 9 am to noon.

-*Please note: only agencies who have completed the emergency referral training can refer clients on an emergency basis.
+*Please note: only caseworkers who have completed the emergency referral training may refer clients on an emergency basis.

 The following agencies currently make non-emergency referrals to Things of My Very Own, Inc: